Sequences of Bivariate Bicycle Codes from Covering Graphs: Introduction

 In this work, we explore connections between instances of BB codes via the language of covering graphs, specifically those generated by graph lifts (derived graphs).
 We find that given a BB code $Q$ with Tanner graph $T(Q)$, it is possible to generate an infinite sequence of new BB codes $\tilde{Q}$ corresponding to covering graphs of $T(Q)$.
 We refer to these codes as $h$\textit{-cover codes} when their Tanner graph $T(\tilde{Q})$ is a $h$-fold covering graph of $T(Q)$.

 We derive purely algebraic conditions on the defining parameters and polynomials of the BB codes that guarantee a Tanner graph is a cover of a given base BB code's Tanner graph.
 Practically speaking, this allows a search over a considerably reduced polynomial space to generate new BB codes that appear to have interesting parameters.
 We provide both numerical evidence and theoretical guarantees to support the claim that the space of cover codes contains interesting examples of BB codes.
-In particular, our sequences of cover codes include all of the codes in the original BB codes paper \cite{Bravyi2024BB}; the $[[144,12,12]]$ gross code can be generated as a double cover of the $[[72,12,6]]$ code for example\footnote{Shortly prior to publication, the authors were made of aware of a talk by V. Guemard that stated the gross code is a double cover of the [[72,12,6]] code \cite{Guemard2025QIPtalk}.}.
+In particular, our sequences of cover codes include all of the codes in the original BB codes paper \cite{Bravyi2024BB}; the $[[144,12,12]]$ gross code can be generated as a double cover of the $[[72,12,6]]$ code, for example\footnote{Shortly prior to publication, the authors were made of aware of a talk by V. Guemard that stated the gross code is a double cover of the [[72,12,6]] code \cite{Guemard2025QIPtalk}.}.
 We are able to reproduce a sequence of $[[18q,8,\leq2q]]$ balanced product codes from \cite{Tiew2025Dehn} and in principle all of the generalised toric codes \cite{Liang2025gtc} as sequences of cover codes.
 We also apply our method to search for BB codes with weight 8 checks and find sequences of codes with $k=8,10,12,14$.
 These codes haver higher $kd^2/n$ than the weight 6 codes and include examples such as $[[24,10,4]]$, $[[64,14,8]]$, and $[[144,14,14]]$ codes that have $kd^2/n$ of 6.7, 14 and 19.1 respectively.

 Under certain conditions, we are able to prove bounds on the number of logical qubits and distance of a cover code.
-Given a base BB code with parameters $[[n,k,d]]$, we prove that when $h$ is odd, the $h$-cover code will have parameters $[[n_h = hn$, $k_h \geq k$, $d_h \leq hd]]$.
+Given a base BB code with parameters $[[n,k,d]]$, we prove that an $h$-cover code has parameters $[[n_h = hn, k_h, d_h]]$ obeying $k_h \geq k$ for any $h$, and $d_h \leq hd$ when $h$ is odd.
 When $h$ is odd and $k_h=k$, we can lower bound the distance as $d_h \geq d$.
-For even $h$, we empirically observe the same bounds and therefore conjecture that an $h$-cover code has parameters $[[n_h = hn, k_h \geq k, d \leq d_h \leq hd]]$ for all $h$.
+For even $h$, we empirically observe the same distance bounds and therefore conjecture that any $h$-cover code obeys the distance bounds $d \leq d_h \leq hd$.

 Besides generating new instances of BB codes, the covering graph relation lets us use the graph covering map to induce a map between the (co)homologies of the corresponding BB code chain complexes that can be used to project logical operators from the cover to the base code.
 We also define a lifting map that similarly induces a map on (co)homology and lifts logical operators from the base to the cover code.
 This serves as a useful tool for finding logical operators of large codes given a logical basis for a smaller, base code.
 We define a weight-preserving lift and show how it can sometimes be used to upper bound the distance of a cover code as $d_h \leq d$.
 This is useful when searching for new codes to rule out instances where the distance does \textit{not} increase relative to the base code.
 Finally, we show that automorphisms also lift and that, under certain conditions, the logical action of the base and lifted automorphisms is the same.